ivalpib/readAndWriteFileInJava/README.md

 # readAndWriteFileInJava
-a java project just to read and create a file to write in it.
+A java project just to read and create a file to write in it.